Learn Best Practices for Setting Up Your Tenancy

 Compartments are the primary building blocks you use to organize your cloud resources.
 You use compartments to organize and isolate your resources to make it easier to manage and secure access to them.

-When your tenancy is provisioned, a root compartment is created for you.
+When your tenancy is provisioned, a root compartment is created for you (your tenancy is your root compartment).
 Your root compartment holds all of your cloud resources.
 You can think of the root compartment like a root folder in a file system.

 The first time you sign in to the Console and select a service, you will see your one, root compartment.